shipalibhandary/shipalibhandary/README.md

 ## Hi there 👋, Iam Shipali!

-I enjoy building things with code, exploring cybersecurity concepts, and trying out tools in cloud and web development.
+I enjoy building things with code, trying out tools in cloud and web development,and exploring cybersecurity concepts.
 Whether it's a simple app, a research write-up, or just learning something new - I love getting hands-on and figuring things out.
 Iam open to new opportunities, collaborations, or tech conversations - feel free to connect!

 # 📊 GitHub Stats: